-In General: Business Personal Property.
-Personal property used in a trade or business is generally taxable.
-The law requires property owners to annually report their cost on a business property statement.11 Proposition 13's valuation limitations do not apply to business personal property.
-Instead, the law requires the assessor to redetermine value each lien date (January 1) at the property's current fair market value.
+Personal property used in a trade or business is taxable.
+Proposition 13's valuation limitations do not apply to business personal property.
+Consequently, the law requires the assessor to determine its current fair market value every year as of January 1.
 Mass appraisal techniques generally are necessary given the enormity of this task.
+To aid in the task, the law requires property owners to annually report their personal property holdings having an aggregate acquisition cost of \$100,000 or more on a business property statement.12

-The assessor generally determines the fair market value of most business personal property and fixtures using the property's acquisition cost.
+The assessor determines the fair market value of most business personal property using the property's acquisition cost.
 The assessor multiplies acquisition cost by a price index (an inflation trending factor based on acquisition year) to estimate reproduction cost new.
-Next, the assessor multiplies reproduction cost new by a percent good factor (from BOE-issued12 percent good tables) to estimate depreciated reproduction cost (reproduction cost new less depreciation).
+Next, the assessor multiplies reproduction cost new by a percent good factor (from BOE-issued percent good tables) to estimate depreciated reproduction cost (reproduction cost new less depreciation).
 The assessor uses the reproduction cost new less depreciation value as the property's taxable value for the fiscal year.
-The tax rate applied to the value is the same as the rate on real property, which is 1% plus voter approved indebtedness in the locality.
+The personal property tax rate is the same as the real property tax rate, which is 1% plus voter approved indebtedness in the locality.
 The BOE's Assessors' Handbook Section 504 Assessment of Personal Property provides more detailed guidance.